Skip to content

 When is the Right Time to Buy Your Office Space Instead of Leasing?

-This is a question I have heard many times from clients over my career, typically when lease rates are at historical highs or property values drop and begin to look attractive.
-I think without question that recent economic and real estate market conditions have created opportunities for corporate users to acquire properties for their operational use with attractive financial terms.
+This is a question I have heard countless times from clients throughout my career.
+Typically, it arises when lease rates hit historical highs or when property values drop enough to look attractive.

-Why Today Might be the Right Time to Own
+Why 2025 Might Be the Right Time to Own

 Weighing the Benefits and the Risks